E-Rinaudo/first_solo_projects/spaced_repetition_reminder/README.md

     "sunday": ["Repeat all blocks"],
 }

-subject = "python crash course"
+subject: str = "python crash course"

 if __name__ == "__main__":
     # Make an instance of StudyPopUp to display the study reminder.